wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

     Jan 24 17:15:47 linux-agent sshd[1635]: Invalid user blimey from 208.103.56.41 port 34372

 The really important alert output file written to by Wazuh is /var/ossec/logs/alerts/alerts.json.
-It consists of sigle-line JSON records containing much more detail than what the alerts.log file shows.
+It consists of single-line JSON records containing much more detail than what the alerts.log file shows.
 These JSON records are conveyed by Filebeat to Logstash for enrichment and insertion into Elasticsearch.
 From there they can then be seen with Kibana.
 Here is a beautified example of the JSON record in alerts.json that corresponds to the same alert above in alerts.log.